Geethen/geeforec.github.io/content/post/practical-2.md

 ***

-**Importing and Filtering**
-Import the Sentinel-2, level 1C data and rename it s21c.
+**Importing and Filtering** Import the Sentinel-2, level 1C data, and rename it s21c.
 Thereafter, import the level 2A product and rename it s22a.
-Lastly, add a marker on Theewaterskloof dam.
+Lastly, add a marker on the Theewaterskloof dam.
 Building from the previous practical where you imported and filtered Sentinel-2 data, we will repeat these steps.

 ```js
 var filtered = s21c.filterBounds(Theewaterskloof)